 Once your dentist has placed the implant into the jaw bone it gradually bonds with the natural bone to serve as a base for a tooth replacement.

 Dental implants can help to prevent surrounding teeth from shifting out of place, resolve bite issues or jaw joint pain, and help to restore facial appearance and prevent facial collapse.

 Why Replace Missing Teeth

-When a tooth is missing, the teeth surrounding the gap can begin to shift out of place and cause misalignment issues.
-The jaw bone around the area may begin to deteriorate, negatively impacting your ability to eat and talk or resulting in facial collapse.
+When a tooth is missing, the teeth surrounding the gap may begin to shift out of place and cause misalignment issues.
+The jaw bone around the area may also begin to deteriorate, negatively impacting your ability to eat and talk or resulting in facial collapse.

-The dental implant procedure is a two part process that requires a dental implant (titanium screw) and a tooth replacement.
+The dental implant procedure is often a two-part process that requires a dental implant (titanium screw) and a tooth replacement.